 Premade exit slips and word problems

 Another time saver that REALLY helps me is that for each unit, I print off the word problems and exit slips I want to use, get them cut, clipped together, and marked with a sticky note for the day/lesson I want to use them.
 Realistically, I don’t get through them all which is GREAT!
-I put the extra word problems in a vertical letter holder to use as warm ups over the next week ( I love to keep using problems as review even when the unit is finished!) and the exit slips in a different one.
+I put the extra word problems in a vertical letter holder to use as warm ups over the next week ( I love to use problems as review even when the unit is finished!) and the exit slips in a different one.

 I am a firm believer in continuing to measure skills–so if we finish our unit on partial products, my students can count on exit slips on partial products sprinkled in for the rest of the year.
 This is so important as I plan interventions–to makes sure students retain their learning and get reteaching when needed.